MechlinTech/MyersAndStauffer_GhostQA/README.md

 	Ensure the scripts are run in the order mentioned above.

 ### Step 3: Download the Provided Zip File
-Download the provided zip file for the GhostQA application setup and perform the following steps:
+Download the zip file [Download Zip](https://github.com/MechlinTech/MyersAndStauffer_GhostQA/blob/main/SeleniumReportAPI/wwwroot/LatestSetupApp.zip) for the GhostQA application setup and perform the following steps:

-1. Place the files:
-	-  `GhostQA_API`
-	-  `GhostQA_UI`
-	-  `SetupApp.bat`
-2. Create a Published Folder Named as `Published Project`
+1. Create a Published Folder Named as `Published Project`
 	-  Ensure all permissions are granted for `Published Project` for users`IUser` and `IISUser` for the folder containing the published project files.
 	- If not need to right-click on the folder and in `properties` check the `security` tab
 	- Click on `Edit` Option